ocelot-cloud/website/content/docs/overview/frequently-asked-questions.md

 {{< /details >}}

 {{< details "What hardware do I need to run Ocelot-Cloud?" >}}
-The processor must be based on the AMD64 architecture.
-Ocelot-Cloud is designed to be resource efficient, so it can run on low-end hardware.
-The actual hardware requirements depend on the apps you install.
-To determine the right hardware, check the CPU, memory, and disk space requirements of each app.
-If you're unsure, choose a system with more resources.
-For environments with limited hardware, you can explicitly choose resource-efficient apps.
+The processor must be AMD64 (x86-64).
+Ocelot-Cloud is engineered for resource efficiency and can run comfortably on low-end or legacy systems.
+Actual requirements depend on the apps you deploy.
+Check each app’s CPU, memory, and storage needs before sizing your hardware.
+When in doubt, choose a machine with extra headroom, or opt for explicitly resource-efficient apps in constrained environments.

+Some of Ocelot-Cloud's competitors deploy apps using virtual machines, which require hardware virtualization features like VT-x or AMD-V. These capabilities are sometimes missing in older systems or rented servers.
+Since Ocelot-Cloud uses Docker instead of virtual machines (VMs), it can run on a broader range of hardware without relying on virtualization support.
 {{< /details >}}